A Selection Guide · Private Capital Practice

 Gladwin International

-Private-capital executive search, led by former portfolio operators and fund executives.
+Private-capital search with global-fund reach, led by former portfolio operators and fund executives.

 Gladwin International's private-capital practice is a research-led, partner-operated executive search firm focused on fund-level leadership hiring (Managing Partner, Partner, Operating Partner) and portfolio-company C-suite hiring (CEO, CFO, CTO, CHRO, CRO) across India's private equity, growth, and venture capital ecosystem.
-Founded in 2010 and headquartered in Bengaluru, the firm has completed over 500 senior placements across 20 industries and 17 functional specialisations, with a substantial PE-backed portfolio track record.
+Built in Bengaluru in 2010, the firm has run retained search to more than 500 senior placements reaching across 20 industries and 17 functional specialisations, with a substantial PE-backed portfolio track record.
+Capital is global, and so is the candidate map: the practice staffs India platforms for international GPs and sovereign-backed funds, runs cross-border portfolio CXO mandates as Indian assets expand abroad, and repatriates returning-NRI investors and operating partners from funds in New York, London, the Gulf, and Singapore.
+That 12-market reach is precisely why GPs and portfolio boards shortlist it next to the global retained majors rather than below them.

 What sets the practice apart